aws-amplify/docs/cli-toolchain/graphql.md

     name: String!
 }
 ```
+In this case, the Project type has a `teamID` field added as an identifier for the team that the project belongs to. @connection can then get the connected Team object by querying the Team table with this `teamID`.

-After it's transformed, you can create projects with a team as follows:
+After it's transformed, you can create projects and query the connected team as follows:

 ```
 mutation CreateProject {